You-Gao/Blog/_life/2024-07-24-digital-hedonism.md

 ---
 date:             2024-07-24
 last_modified_at: 2026-04-08
 tags:             [reflection, media, psychology]
+title:            Digital Hedonism
+name:             Digital Hedonism
+layout:           style
 description:  >-
   Brain-rot, Doom-scrolling, and Skibidi Toilet.
 The cause of digital hedonism and things to do against it.
-title: >-
-  Digital Hedonism
-layout:           style
-name: >-
-  Digital Hedonism
 comment: my first post, wow its bad
 ---